 A predicate may also be defined by an inductive definition.
-The grammar for those style of definitions is given on Figure 2.14.
+The grammar for this style of definition is given in Figure 2.14.

-In general, an inductive definition of a predicate P has the form where each c_i is an identifier and each p_i is a proposition.
+In general, an inductive definition of a predicate ${\tt P}$ has the form where each c_i is an identifier and each p_i is a proposition.